‘WaPo’ Blasts President Trump For Excluding Female Athletes From His White House Dinners

 U.S. President Donald Trump has made a point of inviting numerous athletic team of various sporting codes to the White House since he took office in January 2017 to honor their achievements.
 Of late, those dinners have been nothing but a spread of a selection of fast food, but they have been hosted nonetheless.

-But the Washington Post has noticed a glaring difference between Trump and his predecessors: None of the teams invited to the president’s residence for a congratulatory dinner have been women’s teams.
+But the Washington Post has noticed a glaring difference between Trump and his predecessors: none of the teams invited to the president’s residence for a congratulatory dinner have been women’s teams.

-Although there were women’s sports teams present at an event in November 2017 for NCAA championship teams, no individual woman’s team has made an appearance at the White House under any under circumstances since Trump took over the presidency.
+Although there were women’s sports teams present at an event in November 2017 for NCAA championship teams, no individual women’s team has made an appearance at the White House under any under circumstances since Trump took over the presidency.

 According to the publication, this is abnormal given that the past five administrations have all invited individual NCAA teams over, and the Obama, Bush, and Clinton administrations also invited WNBA teams to dinner.